chankeh/CardiacSeg-master/README.md

 # CardiacSeg-master
-Base on SegNet(FCN)，A new method of Cardiac Image Segmentation
+Base on SegNet，A new method of Cardiac Image Segmentation